Pittsburgh Songwriters Circle: 2022 Collection

 – Many participants present the annual CD as a gift to friends and families.
 Content is determined by the artist, but please keep the lyrics generally family friendly.
 A fair guideline is Federal Communications Commission broadcast standards.

 A compact disc can hold about 70 minutes of signal.
 If the master exceeds the signal capacity of

 one disc, Songwriters Circle may purchase a suitable configuration and packaging.
-In March, 2020, Nuvidia quoted Pittsburgh Songwriters Circle the following rates (noting at the time that the global market for CD and video parts and accessories was unusually volatile).
+In April, 2021, Nuvidia quoted Pittsburgh Songwriters Circle the following rates (noting at the time that the global market for CD and video parts and accessories had risen, and rates could change).

 * Group albums

 One thousand CDs are purchased.
 Those designated “group albums” — owned by the group and not by

 individual participants — are cutout from the total to be used by the group for promotional

 purposes, or sold or raffled to benefit Pittsburgh Songwriters Circle.
 Full physical compact discs are sold through CDBaby.
 Revenues from the sale or raffle of group albums are used for group-related expenses or applied to the following year’s Songwriters Circle album project.